yashmalhotra95/SKIN-DISEASE-DETECTION-USING-DEEP-LEARNING-WITH-TREATMENT-RECOMMENDATIONS-/README.md

 ## Skin Disease Detection and Classification using Deep Learning

 This project is a deep learning-based system that detects and classifies multiple skin diseases from medical images and provides tailored treatment recommendations.
-Designed as a major academic project, it combines CNN-based image classification with a user-friendly GUI for real-time diagnosis.
+Designed as an academic project, it combines CNN-based image classification with a user-friendly GUI for real-time diagnosis.

 ---